Computer Forensics Resources for PCs and Mobile Devices

 Overview of Computer Forensics

 Computer forensics is a branch of digital forensic science that combines the elements of law and computer science.
-It involves collecting and analyzing data and information obtained from computer systems, networks, wireless networks, and communications.
+It involves collecting and analyzing data and information from computer systems, networks, wireless networks, and communications.

 Computer Forensic Analysis Tools